forestgrape/coronavirus/index.md

 Careful handling:
     - The steam inhaled should not be very hot, so some distance to the hot water is required.
     - Start carefully and see how the body reacts
-    - Use in early phase/not severe cases only since the steam may further irritate the mucous membranes.
+    - Start early on.
+Good for mild Covid.
+If in severe condition the steam may further irritate the mucous membranes and doctors should give treatment schemes.
     - Careful handling of the hot pot: A solid stand/table is recommended.

     __Benefit__: Simple use and a temporary increase in mucus flow. __Risk__:  If handled carefully the risks should be little.
 Irritation due to liquefying the mucus or because to hot steam is inhaled is possible.

-#### reduce the spread of viruses
+#### Reduce the Spread of Viruses
 reduce spread -> reduce opening and closing of alveoli i.e. deep breathing [[Larsson](#larsson)][to be confirmed and checked how relevant this is for pathogenesis][simulate first what happens]
 - patients should breath as calm as possible
 - slightly increased pressure may reduce opening and closing of alveoli [to be confirmed]